 When you are in McAlisterville, you'll notice that it is more blue-collar than most other communities in America.
 48.97% of McAlisterville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, McAlisterville is a town of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in McAlisterville who work in office and administrative support (18.97%), healthcare suport services (7.59%), and food service (6.55%).

-McAlisterville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, McAlisterville does not have a public transit system used by locals to get to and from work.

-The population of McAlisterville has a very low overall level of education: only 7.00% of people over 25 hold a 4-year college degree or higher.
+The citizens of McAlisterville have a very low rate of college education: just 7.00% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in McAlisterville in 2022 was $27,917, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $111,668 for a family of four.
 However, McAlisterville contains both very wealthy and poor people as well.